 The following three practices are guidelines, not rules.

-- COMMENT MODERATION.
+- COMMENT MODERATION/POSTING.
 This blog is set to put all comments into moderation automatically, even those of commenters who have been approved before.
 This is because I am frequently off-line due to schedules for completing various writing/editing assignments.
 I will review comments as soon as possible.
 However, I don’t promise to post or respond to each comment.

 - COMMENT DELETION.
 I only delete comments in the queue by refusing to post them.
 I do this only in extreme situations, such as where it includes mostly disallowed content and/or the tone is offensively uncivil, accusatory, or otherwise inflammatory.